kolbasky/LinkRouter/README.md

 ## ⚙️ Configuration
 The app auto-creates `linkrouter.json` next to executable on its first launch and tries to detect your current default browser to use as the fallback one.
-If it fails, it defaults to Edge.
+If it fails, it tries to guess one from a list of know popular browsers locations.
 User may store config in one of these places (searched in this order):
   - %LOCALAPPDATA%\LinkRouter\linkrouter.json
   - .\linkrouter.json